1Gould/Offensive-Zig/README.md

 - Due to Zig string handling (no null-terminated strings), the process names all have trailing 0s that need to be removed, so we cast to a pointer and create a slice the size of the process name we're looking for.
 - Attempts to use OpenProcess when the process is found and retrieve a handle
 - Populate and return the struct

+**Utility**
+- Contains general functions that may be useful when interacting with Windows or developing malware

 ## Using System Libraries